Skip To Main Content

 Our mission is simple: to enhance the development of very young children and promote healthy family functioning.

-2 3-year-old students paint with their teacher at the Rosa Parks Early Childhood Education Center
+2 3-year-old students paint at the Rosa Parks Early Childhood Education Center

 Creative Students